 Owning your own gym is a pipe dream of many trainers – I’m one of the lucky ones living the dream.

-For the past three years, I’ve have co-owned and managed a CrossFit gym.
+For the past three years, I’ve co-owned and managed a CrossFit gym.
 We’ve grown from a closet-sized location to a large warehouse space packed with dedicated members.
 While that doesn’t make me a fitness “expert” in any way, I have learned a few things along the way.
 So you’ve got the dream, the passion, the business plan, and the lease – now what equipment do you need to open your group training gym?

 Before you start filling your online shopping cart, I’d suggest you step back and ask yourself 3 important questions in regard to the population/demographic you want to serve and the programming you want to offer.